 Train robber Big Nose George Parrott is the only man in American history to become a pair of shoes after his death.
-The details of his morbid (but stylish) posthumous existence were not revealed until the remains of Big Nose George were unearthed in a barrel by construction workers on May 11th, 1950.
+But the details of his morbid (but stylish) posthumous existence were not revealed until the outlaw’s remains were unearthed in a barrel by construction workers on May 11th, 1950.

 Big Nose George was an outlaw, a member of a gang of thieves who robbed wagons and stole horses in the Powder River country of Wyoming.